connervieira/Optic/DOCUMENTATION.md

 ### SystemD Service Page

 The SystemD page allows you to manage Predator's dashcam recording functionality as a SystemD service so that it starts automatically when the system boots.
-This page can be reached from the main interface by clicking the "Settings" button in the top left, then the "Service" button in top right.
+This page can be reached from the main interface by clicking the "Settings" button in the top left, then the "Management" button on the top right, then the "Service" button.

 ### Normal Storage Management Page